-Animal use and care requirements are described in the NASA Code of Federal Regulations (CFR) 1232 (Care and Use of Animals in the Conduct of NASA Activities): http://ecfr.gpoaccess.gov/cgi/t/text/text-idx?c=ecfr&sid=2184a825efdce39c35bde4673d5d8158&rgn=div5&view=text&node=14:5.0.1.1 .22&idno=14
+Animal use and care requirements are described in the NASA Code of Federal Regulations (CFR) 1232 (Care and Use of Animals in the Conduct of NASA Activities): http://ecfr.gpoaccess.gov/cgi/t/text/text-idx?c=ecfr&sid=2184a825efdce39c35bde4673d5d8158&rgn=div5&view=text&node=14:5.0.1.1 .22&idno=14 subpopulations must be included in NASA-supported biomedical and behavioral research projects involving human subjects, unless a clear and compelling rationale and justification is provided showing that inclusion of these groups is inappropriate with respect to the health of the subjects or the purpose of the research.

-Additional Requirements for Research Employing Human Subjects and/or Animals
+Additional Requirements for Research Employing Human Subjects and/or Animals g) References and Citations

 With regard to research involving human subjects, NASA and NSBRI have adopted the National Institutes of Health (NIH) policy.
-Women and members of minority groups and their subpopulations must be included in NASA-supported biomedical and behavioral research projects involving human subjects, unless a clear and compelling rationale and justification is provided showing that inclusion of these groups is inappropriate with respect to the health of the subjects or the purpose of the research.
+Women and members of minority groups and their h) Reprints and Appendices